TeamJeeves/Jeeves-Bot-Documentation/docs/configuration/Command Control.md

 # Command Control

-This section doesn't exist on the Dashboard anymore as Discord has its own way to limit commands for users/roles via their interface.
-Navigate to your Discord Server Settings and find `Integrations` listed under `Apps` on the left.
+You can use Discord's Integration Menu in your server to restrict the bot as a whole and even specific commands to users/roles/channels of your choice.
+Jeeves does havea legacy support to do this via the website Dashboard but it is considered depreciation and will be removed in the future.
+Please use Discord's Integrations page to setup your command restrictions.
+To do this navigate to your Discord Server Settings and find `Integrations` listed under `Apps` on the left.
 At the bottom of that menu, you will find your bots, clicking on `Manage` will bring you to the command controls.

 ![Jeeves Discord Integration](../img/jeeves-integration2.PNG "jeeves-integration2!")